jasonsbeer/Amiga-N2630/README.md

 128|$40000000|$47FFFFFF
 256|$40000000|$4FFFFFFF

-## ATA/IDE Port
+## IDE Port
-The N2630 includes an AUTOBOOT<sup>[A]</sup> ATA/IDE port compatable with hard drives and ATAPI<sup>[B]</sup> devices.
-The port supports two devices (master and slave) and operates in PIO 0 mode.
-The port may be disabled by placing a jumper on J900.
+The N2630 includes a Gayle compatable AUTOBOOT<sup>[A]</sup> IDE port compatable with hard drives and ATAPI<sup>[B]</sup> devices.
+The IDE port supports two devices (master and slave).
+The IDE port may be disabled by placing a jumper on J900.
 (Table 2) For instructions on installing a new hard drive on Amiga computers, refer to the [Commodore Hard Drive User's Guide](DataSheet/Hard_Drive_Users_Guide.pdf).
 This includes the HDToolBox user guide and other useful information for setting up both IDE and SCSI devices.

+The IDE cable header and the compact flash card adapter are on the same IDE port.
+They may be used simultaneously, but one device must be set to master, the other to slave.

-<sup>A</sup>AUTOBOOT requires Kickstart v37.300 or greater or compatable SCSI.device in Kickstart.
+<sup>A</sup>AUTOBOOT requires Kickstart v37.300 or greater or compatable scsi.device in Kickstart.
 <sup>B</sup>ATAPI support included in Kickstart 3.1.4+.
 Older versions of Kickstart may require installation of third party ATAPI drivers.

-**Table X.** ATA Configuration Jumper Settings Jumper|Description|Open<sup>[A]</sup>|Shorted<sup>[B]</sup>
+**Table 2.** ATA Configuration Jumper Settings Jumper|Description|Open<sup>[A]</sup>|Shorted<sup>[B]</sup>
 -|-|-|-
 J900|IDE|Enable|Disable